 Their capability to pair well with almost anything, makes new season carrots a fantastic choice for a whole variety of dishes.
-But seeing as it’s summer time and we wanted to make something light and vibrant and most important of all, tasty.
-We decided a warm spiced carrot salad is the perfect balance of all these things.
+But seeing as it’s summer time and I wanted to make something light and vibrant and most important of all, tasty.
+I thought a warm spiced carrot salad was the perfect balance of all these things.

 Easy to prepare and plate up you could have this salad prepared and served in a little under 10 minutes.
 The carrots are lightly blanched for a minute, tossed with some rapeseed oil and spices, then toasted gently in a frying pan.
 Topped with sliced spring onion, chilli and freshly picked coriander, your first bite will explode with earthy subtle spices, a touch of sweetness from the carrots, then beautifully rounded off by a cooling yoghurt dressing.

 ENOUGH TALK!
 Let’s make this Warm Spiced Carrot Salad immediately!

 30ml olive oil